 How seriously does Bruce Stevenson Insurance Brokers take their pledge to the Armed Forces Covenant?
-Just ask one of Bruce Stevenson’s directors Andrew Adam.
+Just ask one of Bruce Stevenson’s directors, Andrew Adam.
 A civilian with no military experience who recently returned from Ex.
 Hairspring – the Royal Marine Reserve’s cold weather training exercise – in Norway.

-Having recently sanctioned Bruce Stevenson’s signing of the Armed Forces Covenant, Andrew wanted to show his personal commitment and accepted an offer to be part of a small civilian contingent arranged by the Lowland Reserve Forces & Cadets Association (RFCA) to see firsthand the training undertaken by the Royal Marine Reserve in some of the harshest conditions on the planet.
-Fortunately for us, he kept a journal of his time there.....
+Having recently sanctioned Bruce Stevenson’s signing of the Armed Forces Covenant, Andrew wanted to show his personal commitment and accepted an offer to be part of a small civilian contingent arranged by the Lowland Reserve Forces & Cadets Association (RFCA).
+Andrew got to see firsthand the training undertaken by the Royal Marine Reserve in some of the harshest conditions on the planet.

-“Frostbite is the enemy!
+AA: “Frostbite is the enemy!
 We are off into the field to visit the Marine Reserves.
-They are on survival training including an ice bath in -17°C waters.
+They are on survival training including an ice bath in -17°C water.
 According to one of them, it’s not as bad as it sounds as the air temp is -16°C. It’s just drying off that’s the issue (apparently)!”

-“Sadly, we were out of luck and didn’t see the Northern Lights. but let’s see what tomorrow brings.
+AA: “Sadly, we were out of luck and didn’t see the Northern Lights. but let’s see what tomorrow brings.
 Apparently -20°C so a little chilly, perhaps”

 Day 3 was particularly challenging as temperatures plummeted below -20°C.

-“The coldest night I have ever experienced.
+AA: “The coldest night I have ever experienced.
 Not a lot of sleep under the canvas which got to under -25°C at least.
 I can’t help but feel sorry for the Marines sleeping in their self-built shelters.
 Apparently, they were given their sleeping bags due to the severity of the conditions.
 Even then how did they manage?”

-“We have to be up at 0445 to travel home and it’s blowing a blizzard outside.
+AA: “We have to be up at 0445 to travel home and it’s blowing a blizzard outside.
 My thoughts are with the Marines who are back in their shelters for a second night.
 Hope they withstand the weather.
 What a training stint for them and an incredible performance”

 Andrew wanted to get as much out of his trip as possible so set up a Just Giving page to raise money for Bruce Stevenson’s ‘Charity of Choice’ Erskine’s Veterans Care Home.
 To date, he has raised an impressive £1,000.00.

-“It’s our ambition to become the ‘Broker of Choice’ to the Armed Forces including veteran-owned businesses.
+AA: “It’s our ambition to become the ‘Broker of Choice’ to the Armed Forces including veteran-owned businesses.
 I hold the very firm belief that the best way to achieve this is by demonstrating our own commitment both as individuals and as a company".